Skyworks Solutions (NASDAQ:SWKS) Updates Q1 2022 Earnings Guidance

 Skyworks Solutions (NASDAQ:SWKS) issued an update on its first quarter 2022 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $3.100-$3.100 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.070.
 The company issued revenue guidance of $1.48 billion-$1.53 billion, compared to the consensus revenue estimate of $1.50 billion.

-Skyworks Solutions (NASDAQ:SWKS) last issued its quarterly earnings data on Thursday, November 4th.
-The semiconductor manufacturer reported $2.62 earnings per share for the quarter, beating the Zacks’ consensus estimate of $2.27 by $0.35.
+Skyworks Solutions (NASDAQ:SWKS) last released its quarterly earnings data on Thursday, November 4th.
+The semiconductor manufacturer reported $2.62 EPS for the quarter, beating the consensus estimate of $2.27 by $0.35.
 Skyworks Solutions had a return on equity of 32.70% and a net margin of 29.33%.
-The company had revenue of $1.31 billion during the quarter, compared to analysts’ expectations of $1.30 billion.
-During the same quarter in the previous year, the business earned $1.59 earnings per share.
-The firm’s revenue for the quarter was up 37.0% on a year-over-year basis.
-On average, sell-side analysts predict that Skyworks Solutions will post 10.47 earnings per share for the current year.
+The company had revenue of $1.31 billion for the quarter, compared to analysts’ expectations of $1.30 billion.
+During the same period last year, the firm posted $1.59 earnings per share.
+Skyworks Solutions’s revenue was up 37.0% compared to the same quarter last year.
+On average, equities analysts forecast that Skyworks Solutions will post 10.47 EPS for the current fiscal year.

-Several equities research analysts have recently commented on the company.
-B. Riley cut their price target on Skyworks Solutions from $245.00 to $210.00 and set a buy rating for the company in a research note on Friday, November 5th.
-Needham & Company LLC upped their price target on Skyworks Solutions from $245.00 to $255.00 and gave the stock a buy rating in a research note on Friday, July 30th.
-Mizuho upped their price target on Skyworks Solutions from $215.00 to $218.00 and gave the stock a buy rating in a research note on Friday, November 5th.
-Raymond James reiterated a buy rating and issued a $220.00 price objective on shares of Skyworks Solutions in a research report on Friday, July 30th.
-Finally, Morgan Stanley increased their price objective on Skyworks Solutions from $192.00 to $204.00 and gave the stock an equal weight rating in a research report on Friday, July 30th.
-Eleven equities research analysts have rated the stock with a hold rating and eleven have given a buy rating to the company.
-According to MarketBeat, Skyworks Solutions currently has a consensus rating of Buy and an average target price of $211.42.
+SWKS has been the topic of several research reports.
+Morgan Stanley raised their target price on Skyworks Solutions from $192.00 to $204.00 and gave the stock an equal weight rating in a research report on Friday, July 30th.
+Needham & Company LLC raised their target price on Skyworks Solutions from $245.00 to $255.00 and gave the stock a buy rating in a research report on Friday, July 30th.
+Susquehanna Bancshares reissued a hold rating and issued a $195.00 target price on shares of Skyworks Solutions in a research report on Friday, July 30th.
+Raymond James reissued a buy rating and issued a $220.00 target price on shares of Skyworks Solutions in a research report on Friday, July 30th.
+Finally, Summit Insights cut Skyworks Solutions from a buy rating to a hold rating in a research report on Thursday, November 4th.
+Eleven research analysts have rated the stock with a hold rating and eleven have issued a buy rating to the stock.
+According to data from MarketBeat, the company has a consensus rating of Buy and a consensus target price of $211.42.

-In related news, SVP Karilee A. Durham sold 6,246 shares of the stock in a transaction dated Tuesday, November 16th.
-The stock was sold at an average price of $163.12, for a total transaction of $1,018,847.52.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, SVP Carlos S. Bori sold 10,847 shares of the stock in a transaction dated Thursday, November 18th.
+In other news, SVP Carlos S. Bori sold 10,847 shares of the business’s stock in a transaction on Thursday, November 18th.
 The stock was sold at an average price of $165.60, for a total value of $1,796,263.20.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CEO Liam Griffin sold 10,000 shares of the business’s stock in a transaction on Wednesday, November 24th.
+The stock was sold at an average price of $153.32, for a total value of $1,533,200.00.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 47,712 shares of company stock worth $8,009,219.
-Corporate insiders own 0.38% of the company’s stock.
+In the last quarter, insiders sold 57,712 shares of company stock valued at $9,542,419.
+Company insiders own 0.38% of the company’s stock.

 Skyworks Solutions, Inc engages in the design, development, and manufacture of proprietary semiconductor products.
 Its product portfolio includes amplifiers, attenuators, circulators, demodulators, detectors, diodes, directional couplers, front-end modules, hybrids, isolators, lighting and display solutions, mixers, modulators, optocouplers, optoisolators, phase shifters, synthesizers, power dividers and combiners, receivers, switches, and technical ceramics.